ysyk2021/tackling-climate-change-with-ai-innovative-approaches-and-solutions/src/chapter-2-3.md

-# Advantages of AI for Improving Climate Change Research and Mitigation

 In this chapter, we will explore the advantages of AI for improving climate change research and mitigation.
 By leveraging the power of AI technology, we can gain new insights into the complex issues associated with climate change and develop innovative approaches for tackling this problem.